noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 # if the image is pulled from registry and if its rebuilt
 pull_policy: "always|never|missing|build"
 # pull the image if build isnt set
-# else build the image and tag it with this name
+# else use the value for tagging and pushing to registry
-# pushing built services requires image to bet set
 image: redis
 image: redis:5
 image: redis@sha256:0ed5d5928d4737458944eb604cc8509e245c3e19d02ad83935398bc4b991aac7